 You should be paid by PAYE, so you will not need to register for Self Assessment to declare your income from zero hours contracts.
 However, as a self-employed person, you can agree to work on a zero hours basis and pay your tax through Self Assessment.

-If you’re on a zero hours contract, you will most likely be classified as a ‘worker’ and be entitled to basic employment rights including the National Minimum Wage and annual leave.
+If you’re on a zero hours contract, you will most likely be classified as a ‘worker’ and be entitled to basic employment rights including the National Minimum or Living Wage and annual leave.